er-adarsh/Social-Media-Sentiment-Analyzer-/README.md

 ## Installation and Setup

 Make sure you have the following installed:
-  1.Python 3.x
+- Python 3.x
-  2.API keys for social media platforms (e.g., Google, Instagram) 3.Internet connection for fetching data from APIs
+- API keys for social media platforms (e.g., Google, Instagram)
+- Internet connection for fetching data from APIs

 ## Usage
 1. Fetch Comments: Enter the social media post URL (YouTube or Instagram), and the app fetches comments using the relevant API.